ctkelley/SIAMFANLEquations.jl/README.md

 # SIAMFANLEquations version 0.2.1

-__One more round of major chages before tagging this version.
-This change should not break anything, but will cost me some time to test it and rewrite Chapters 1 and 2.
-This is how book projects work.__

 This is the package with the solvers and test problems for

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia